avi-01/CodeforcesBOT_CLI/README.md

 ## Config File
 There is conifg.json in which you can set compiler and std of c++ you use.

+## Template

+Predefined template.cpp is provide in assests folder that each default sol.cpp.
+You can save your own templae in template.cpp.

 ## Additional Features

 You can also download pdf format of problems by providing additional arguments pdfTrue to app.js.
 Example `node app.js --contestCode 1420 --pdfTrue`. <br>